SumoLogic/sumologic-documentation/docs/manage/collection/set-collector-cpu-usage-target.md

 ---
 id: set-collector-cpu-usage-target
+title: Set the Collector CPU Usage Target
 ---

-# Set the Collector CPU Usage Target
+#

 An installed collector uses all CPU processing resources available on a machine.
 Most of the time CPU processing issues don’t arise, but if a lot of log data is being generated, or if you need to protect other processes running on the machine where the collector is installed, you can choose to set a CPU target to limit the amount of CPU processing a collector uses.
 This option is applied only to local or remote file sources.